Mars1944/neural-encabulator/prototype two/CONFIG_README.txt

 Image-mode settings (extra details)
 - image_mean, image_std: Per-channel normalization (values in [0,1] scale).
 If one value is given, it is broadcast to all channels.
 - augment: Optional augmentation flags for image training, e.g., {"flip": true, "rotate": true}.
 Used by image_data.ImageFolderDataset.
+- Imputation logging: PairedFlowDataset will impute missing digits/velocity/Re using last seen values; when more than 10 imputations occur, details are saved to <metadata_stem>_impute_warnings.csv (and a single warning is printed).

 Notes
 - Path resolution: common.ConfigManager anchors relative paths to the config file directory so you can keep portable configs.